 - Dump all the ingredients, except the bacon, into the Crock Pot and set on low for 3 hours and then stir it until well combined.
 Use slow cooker liners for easy clean up!

 - Cook the bacon as you like (stove top, oven, or microwave) and cut it into bite-sized pieces.
 Add it to the corn when it’s done cooking.

 This creamed corn recipe is so easy-to-make!

 Take this delicious creamed corn to a potluck and keep it warm in this insulated slow cooker carrier.
 Plus, it won’t drip in your car!
 It makes a great gift too.

 - Use the same amount of frozen corn or fresh corn instead of canned.

 - Use low-fat cream cheese instead of full fat cream cheese.

-- Use light cream or half and half instead of heavy cream.
+- Light cream or half and half can be used instead of heavy cream.